 While brand is the intangible qualities of your business, the brand identity is the tangible characteristics.
 The brand identity is both how you look and how you sound.

-(OR if we follow the definition above, if the brand is the soul of your business entity, the brand identity is the physical appearance.)
+(OR if we follow the example above, the brand is the soul, and the brand identity is the physical appearance.)

 Here’s all the elements in a brand identity: